QuentinRa/blog.quentinra.dev/games/unity/scripts/index.md

 #### Add Menus to ContentMenu

-You can add menus shown when using Right-click on your component.
-Each menu is associated to a function.
+You can add menus shown when using right-clicking on your component.
+Each menu is associated with a function.

 ```cs
 [ContextMenuItem("reset", "ResetIntWithMenuItem")]